 The key is to take baby steps.
 Rather than focusing on perfection, just focus on taking action.
 Give yourself permission to figure things out as you go.

 5. "This is too hard."

 When you encounter difficulties in life, it can be tempting to give up and believe that things are just too hard.
+Which can become one of the top 10 self-limiting beliefs.
 But nothing worth having comes easy.